Ankoki/Elementals/README.md

 plugin.
 You can then customize all the messages in the messages.txt and in the RedLib plugin folder to change the incorrect command messages.
 ### Spells
-We currently have 6 spells.
+We currently have 10 spells.
 There are two types of spell, Entity and Generic.
 Generic spells can be cast looking at anything, and Entity spells can be cast while looking at an entity.
 If a spell is prolonged, you can start and stop casting it.
 #### Possession
 Possession is a prolonged Entity Spell which can be casted on entities and makes you able to take control of them and their movements.
 This only works on animals such as sheep, wolves, cows, chickens and pigs.
+#### Umbrial
+Umbrial is an Entity Spell which can be casted on players and this allows you to become invisible and enter the player you have targeted, you then rip out of their body, damaging them by 3 hearts.
 #### Dash
 Dash is a Generic Spell which pushes you towards the location you're looking at and gives you speed, which allows people to utilize this for PvP sitatuions to either get away from or catch up to enemies.